 Resources and Tools

-Water for Women and our partners are improving efficiencies and delivery of inclusive, accessible and sustainable water, sanitation and hygiene (WASH) through the development and sharing of useful resources and tools for and from our CSO and research partners, local organisations and governments on the ground in the 16 countries our projects are operating, contributing valuable knowledge and learning to the global WASH sector.
+Water for Women and partners improved efficiencies in the delivery of climate-resilient, inclusive water, sanitation and hygiene (WASH) through the development and sharing of useful resources and tools for and from our CSO and research partners, local organisations and governments on the ground in the 16 countries in which our projects were operating, contributing valuable knowledge and learning to the global WASH sector.

-Over time we have developed sets of resources and tools that broadly fit under the categories that are listed below.
-These will be added to and updated over the course of Water for Women in line with activities and needs.
+Over time we developed sets of resources and tools that broadly fit under the categories listed below.

 There are of course a great number of resources available on these and other specific topics related to WASH, and many cross-cutting development themes.
-We keep our resources archive up to date with resources and tools from our partners and resources developed or supported by Water for Women.
+The resources archive was updated with resources and tools from our partners and developed or supported by Water for Women during the seven years of the Fund (2018-24).

 You can search all via the button below and select thematic tags to find what you are looking for.